Year 1 Teacher

-Our autumn term project is called ‘Childhood’ with 6 accompanying foundation subject mini projects.
+Our main Autumn term project is called ‘Childhood’ with 6 accompanying foundation subject mini projects.

-Our spring term project is called ‘Bright Lights, Big City’ with 3 accompanying foundation subject mini projects.
+Our main Spring term project is called ‘Bright Lights, Big City’ with 3 accompanying foundation subject mini projects.

-Our summer term project is called ‘School Days’ with 4 accompanying foundation subject mini projects.
+Our main Summer term project is called ‘School Days’ with 4 accompanying foundation subject mini projects.